SayNode/FondueSwap/documentation/FrontEndGuide.md

 - To add liquidity:
   1. The user specifies either the amount of token X or token Y he wants to add;
   2. Depending if the user choose X or Y, call _quoteLiqInputToken0_ or _quoteLiqInputToken1_ (Quoter.sol), respectively, to get the other token amount;
-  3. Call _addLiquidity_ (NFT.sol), and the user specifies percentage of slippage he his comfortable with.
-When sending the _params_ to _singleSwap_, multiply the S0 current square root price by the root of 1-slippage
+  3. Call _addLiquidity_ (NFT.sol), and the user specifies percentage of slippage he his comfortable with;
 - To remove only the earned fees:
   1. Call _removeLiquidity_ (NFT.sol) but use 0 as liquidity.
 This will update the user owned position and hence the fee amount.
 After that call _collect_ (NFT.sol)